-- List the different types of nutrients and classify them. - Recognise the importance of maintenance of proper carbohydrate levels in body and how nutrition helps in this. - Realise the importance of nitrogen balance in the body, understand the effects of protein deficiency and malnutrition. - Understand the effect of lipid nutrition on health and disease.
+- List the different types of nutrients and classify them (L1). - Recognise the importance of maintenance of proper carbohydrate levels in body and how nutrition helps (L2). - Realise the importance of nitrogen balance in the body, understand the effects of protein deficiency and malnutrition (L2). - Learns about quality improvement of proteins (L2). - Understand the effect of lipid nutrition on health and disease (L2).